Octave band measurements

 What an octave band measurement does is measure the noise at several different frequencies, grouping them into say ten bands, and giving you a noise level for each of them.
 That can then be used to confirm the hearing protection is performing well not just overall, but also is good enough at the specific frequencies generated by that noise.

 One big benefit of octave band measurements is that a lot of the software that comes with the better noise meters includes a database of many hearing protectors and how well they perform at the various frequencies.
 This means that assessing if a hearing protector is good enough is often simply a matter of hitting a button in the software and there you go, all done and a report is generated.
 You can also often do a report of many many hearing protectors all at once, with each showing how they would perform for that specific octave band measurement giving you a nice long list of suitable or approved hearing protectors to choose from with no manual calculations needed at all.
 That can be very useful and save a lot of time.
 And saving time and being easy is always good!

 What if you can't do octave band measurements?

-If your noise meter doesn't do octave band measurements there are still ways of measuring how good hearing protectors are and all the info you can possibly need on that is on its own page on this site.
-It is slightly less accurate but still good enough, and it can be harder to do reports on many types of protector all at once, but it is still OK, hence octave band measurement is not mandatory.
-But if you like saving yourself time while also getting a better result, do it.
+If your noise meter doesn't do octave band measurements there are still ways of measuring how good hearing protectors are and all the info you can possibly need on that is on its own page on this site - SNR or HML.
+These are slightly less accurate but still good enough, and it can be harder to do reports on many types of protector all at once, but it is still OK, hence octave band measurement is not mandatory.